 - ii.
 Preparing people, processes, and tools for claims processing in remote work scenarios. - iii.
 Preparing communications in advance for readiness throughout the year including a suite of printed and digital materials (e.g., advertisements, educational materials, social media messaging, website blogs and announcements) that provide key messaging to stakeholders, including policyholders, agents, and the public following a catastrophic flood event. - iv.
-Identifying the core areas of information technology that need to be scaled pre-event or are scalable post-event. - g.
+Identifying the core areas of information technology that need to be scaled pre-event or are scalable post-event. - v.
+Ensuring the availability of sufficient adjusters and examiners to handle sudden surge in claims filings and handling. - g.
 Business Continuity Plan.
 A business continuity plan identifying threats and risks facing the Company's NFIP-related operations and how the Company will maintain operations in the event of a disaster affecting its operational capabilities. - h.
 Privacy Protection Plan.
-A privacy protection plan that describes the Company's standards for using and maintaining personally identifiable information. - boundaries, system environments of operation, how security requirements are implemented, and the relationships with or connections to other systems, including plans of action that describe how unimplemented security requirements will be met and how any planned mitigations will be implemented, prepared in accordance with either:
+A privacy protection plan that describes the Company's standards and required procedures for using and maintaining personally identifiable information, in its possession and control or in the possession or control of its vendors or contractors. - i.
+System Security Plan.
+A system security plan that describes system boundaries, system environments of operation, how security requirements are implemented, and the relationships with or connections to other systems, including plans of action that describe how unimplemented security requirements will be met and how any planned mitigations will be implemented, prepared in accordance with either:

-- i.
-National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 "Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations", Revision 2, https://csrc.nist.gov/publications/detail/sp/800-171/rev-2/final; or - ii.
+- National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171 "Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations", Revision 2, https://csrc.nist.gov/publications/detail/sp/800-171/rev-2/final; or - ii.
 Another comparable standard deemed acceptable by FEMA. - B. Time Standards.
 WYO companies must meet the time standards provided below.
 Time will be measured from the date of receipt through the date the task is completed.
 In addition to the standards set forth below, all functions performed by the Company must be in accordance with the highest reasonably attainable quality standards generally used in the insurance and data processing field.
 Applicable time standards are: - 1.
-Application Processing fifteen (15) business days (Note: if the policy cannot be sent due to insufficient or erroneous information or insufficient funds, the Company must send a request for correction or added moneys within ten (10) business days. - 2.
+Application Processing fifteen (15) business days (Note: if the policy cannot be sent due to insufficient or erroneous information or insufficient funds, the Company must send a request for correction or added moneys within ten (10) business days). - 2.
 Renewal processing seven (7) business days. - 3.
 Endorsement processing fifteen (15) business days. - 4.
 Cancellation processing fifteen (15) business days. - 5.
 File examination seven (7) business days from the day the Company receives the final report. - 6.
-Claims draft processing seven (7) business days from completion of file examination. - 7.
-Claims adjustment forty-five (45) calendar days average from the receipt of Notice of Loss (or equivalent) through completion of examination. - 8.
+Claims draft processing seven (7) business days from completion of file examination. - Claims adjustment forty-five (45) calendar days average from the receipt of Notice of Loss (or equivalent) through completion of examination. - 8.
 Upload transactions to Pivot one (1) business day.